Create, deploy, and maintain search indexes for all of your PeopleSoft applications

 Search Engine Support

 As of May 1, 2018, Elasticsearch is the only search engine supported for PeopleSoft 9.2 applications.
-Elasticsearch is the only search engine available with PeopleTools 8.56.
+Elasticsearch is the only search engine available with PeopleTools 8.56 and later releases.
 No new instances of Oracle Secure Enterprise Search (SES) should be deployed as the search engine within PeopleSoft Search Framework.

 Customers still using SES on PeopleTools 8.55 can migrate to Elasticsearch, without downtime, using the Live Cutover Functionality delivered by PeopleSoft Search Framework.
 For more information, see the PeopleSoft Elasticsearch Home Page on My Oracle Support (Doc ID 2205540.2).